Cement in the early 1960s

 First our drawings were with pencil on tracing paper- we couldn’t draw in ink as it was very difficult to make corrections.
 The great improvement over sand-paper strips was a rotary pencil sharpener that we had brought back from abroad which made a point at the centre of the lead enabling us to rotate the pencil as we drew and make the point last much longer.

-Then came polyester sheets on which we could draw with ‘Rotring’ pens and easily erase with a wet eraser.
-Sheets coated on both sides were even better as we could draw different details on both sides enabling selective erasing.
+Then came polyester sheets on which we could draw with ‘Rotring’ ink pens and easily erase with a wet eraser.
+Sheets coated on both sides were even better as we could draw different details on each side enabling selective erasing.

 Came computers and people just stopped hand draughting !
 What a pity- when we look at our hand draughted drawings we really delight at what beautiful drawings we used to make.
 Revit is good, but is anyone producing beautiful, detailed images like Frank Lloyd Wright’s studio?